 As shown in Figure 16 above, the EVX-02-001 trial consists of two parts.
 In the first part, two different methodologies for DNA plasmid delivery will be evaluated.
 The second part will consist of an expansion cohort of the most effective DNA delivery modality, determined by assessment of safety and induced immune response.
-As of the date of this prospectus, five patients have been recruited to the EVX-02-001 trial and the first patients have been treated with EVX-02.
+The first three patients were enrolled in the EVX-02-001 trial in the third quarter of 2020 and are expected to be immunized with EVX-02 in the fourth quarter of 2020.